kalyaniuniversity/mgx-datasets/toolkit/GSE412/README.md

 ---

 In the dataset, each row represents a sample and each column is an associated attribute label.
-The lst column denotes the class label.
+The last column denotes the class label.
 Using this toolkit, two types of preprocessing can be performed.
 In both the cases, the top **`n`** attributes can be chosen by either calculating the Signal to Noise (SNR) value for the two classes or simply by calculating the Standard Deviation.
 The output is provided as a CSV file.
 The original dataset is also converted from `.txt` format to `.csv` format.
 The top `n` selected dataset is normalized using Z-Score Normalization.

+This preprocessing also handles missing values within the dataset by eliminating the attribute column altogether since certain columns have a lot of missing values.

 > Note that now when you run the preprocessor, it also creates two associated files, one where the dataset is converted to proper CSV format and the other where a CSV file of the selected datasets are created.